isbeorn/nina.docs/docs/tabs/equipment.md

-The Equipment tab is where one manages the hardware that N.I.N.A. interacts with.
-The classes of hardware devices that N.I.N.A. supports are each their own sub-tab.
-Each sub-tab operates similarly.
+The Equipment tab is where one manages the hardware that N.I.N.A. controls.
+The classes of hardware devices that N.I.N.A. supports are separate sub-tabs.

 ## Selecting Equipment